MichaelBui/strixhalo-homelab/Guides/AI-Capabilities.md

 TODO: add a list of some models that work well with pp512/tg128, memory usage, model architecture, weight sizes?

+For llama.cpp, for Vulkan, you should install AMDVLK and Mesa RADV.
+When both are installed AMDVLK will be the default Vulkan driver, which is generally fine as it's `pp` can be 2X faster than Mesa RADV.
+You can set `AMD_VULKAN_ICD=RADV` to try out RADV though if you run into problems or are curious.

+If you are using the llama.cpp ROCm backend, you should always attempt to use the hipBLASlt kernel `ROCBLAS_USE_HIPBLASLT=1` as it is almost always much (like 2X) faster than the default rocBLAS kernels.
+Currently ROCm often hangs or crashes on different model architectures and is generally slower than Vulkan (although sometimes the `pp` can be much faster), so unless you're looking to experiment, you'll probably be better off using Vulkan.

+### Windows Benchmarks
 Some test results (KoboldCPP 1.96.2, Vulkan, full GPU offloading, [example config file](./gemma-3-27b.kcpps)) **on Windows**:

 | Model                 | Quantization | Prompt Processing | Generation Speed |